-Fed Book-Entry Securities will be issued under the Fiscal Agency Agreement dated as of July 10, 2006, as it may further be amended or supplemented, between us and the U.S. Federal Reserve Banks, collectively acting as the Fiscal Agent.
+Fed Book-Entry Securities will be issued under the Fiscal Agency Agreement dated as of July 20, 2006, as it may further be amended or supplemented, between us and the U.S. Federal Reserve Banks, collectively acting as the Fiscal Agent.
 Global Book-Entry Securities will be issued under the Global Agency Agreement, dated as of December 21, 1999, as amended, as it may be further amended or supplemented, between us and The Bank of New York Mellon, as global agent and successor global agent to JP Morgan Chase Bank, N.A.
-Statements under this heading and in Pricing Supplements are subject to the detailed provisions of (1) any applicable Statement of Terms or other document establishing the terms of an issue of Fed Book-Entry Securities and the Fiscal Agency Agreement or (2) the Global Book-Entry Securities and the Global Agency Agreement.
+Statements under this heading and in Pricing Supplements are subject to the detailed provisions of (1) any applicable Statement of Terms or other document establishing the terms of an issue of Fed Book-Entry Securities and the Fiscal Agency Agreement.